breathe-doc/breathe/testsuite/source/codeguide.rst

 The node we start at is determined by the finder and ultimately by the user.
 The whole process is kicked off by the ``Builder`` class, though it doesn't really do much.
-The aim of the renderers is to return a list of restructured text nodes which is passed back to Sphinx to render into whatever you're final output format is.
+The aim of the renderers is to return a list of reStructuredText nodes which is passed back to Sphinx to render into whatever you're final output format is.

 There are two complicated bits here.
-All the different renderers and all the different restructured text nodes.
+All the different renderers and all the different reStructuredText nodes.

 Different Renderers
 ~~~~~~~~~~~~~~~~~~~